Mohamed Nasheed: Awards and recognitions

-In September 2009 at the global premiere of the film The Age of Stupid, Nasheed was presented with a "Not Stupid" Award for his efforts to tackle climate change and for the Maldives' announcement to become the first carbon-neutral country in the world.
+In September 2009, at the global premiere of the film The Age of Stupid, Nasheed was presented with a "Not Stupid" Award for his efforts to tackle climate change and for the Maldives' announcement to become the first carbon-neutral country in the world.
 In the same month, Time magazine named Nasheed to its "Leaders & Visionaries" category within its annual list of "Heroes of the Environment".

 On Earth Day 2010, Nasheed was awarded the United Nations' Champions of the Earth Award.
 He received it at a gala event in Seoul, Republic of Korea, in conjunction with the B4E Business for the Environment Global Summit.
-According to a press release by the United Nations Environment Programme, the award was in recognition of Nasheed's being "an articulate voice for the vulnerable and the poor facing the challenges of global warming and also a politician who is showcasing to the rest of the world how a transition to climate neutrality can be achieved and how all nations, no matter how big or how small, can contribute".
+According to a statement by Achim Steiner, the UN Environment Programme Executive Director, the award was in recognition of Nasheed being a loud voice for the poor suffering from the challenges of global warming and a politician showcasing how to transition to climate neutrality and how everyone can contribute.
 That year, he was also named by Foreign Policy magazine in its list of top global thinkers.

-In March 2011 following his official visit to the Republic of Mauritius, he was decorated by President Sir Anerood Jugnauth and was awarded the highest distinct order of merit in the country, the Grand Commander of the Star and Key of the Indian Ocean during the official lunch hosted by Jugnauth at the Château of Réduit.
+In March 2011, following his official visit to Mauritius, he was decorated by President Anerood Jugnauth and was awarded the highest distinct order of merit in the country, the Grand Commander of the Star and Key of the Indian Ocean during the official lunch hosted by Jugnauth at the Château of Réduit.

-In a 2011 interview with The Guardian, British Prime Minister David Cameron described Nasheed as 'my new best friend' and said that he, Bill Clinton, Barack Obama, Nicolas Sarkozy and John Key would be the five world leaders Cameron would invite on his stag weekend.

 On 28 June 2012, Nasheed received the James Lawson Award from the International Center on Nonviolent Conflict at Tufts University in Massachusetts, US.
-The award was given to "recognize his leadership in opposing the long dictatorial regime that lasted before his election and to recognize his opposition to the armed coup earlier this year which forced him from power, and his renewed nonviolent action on behalf of restoring genuine democracy in his country".
+The award was given to recognize his leadership in opposing the long regime and to recognize his opposition to the armed coup along with his nonviolent action on restoring democracy.

-In November 2024, Nasheed was honoured with the Global Citizen Award for his climate advocacy and his campaign on human rights activism.
+In November 2024, Nasheed was honoured with the Global Citizen Award, jointly presented by Henley & Partners and the Andan Foundation, in recognition of his climate advocacy and human rights activism.